Welcome to IT Services at the University of York!

-The IT Services guide is also available in print form from the IT Support Office:
+The IT Services guide is also available in print form from the Library & IT Help Desk:

 The first thing you need to do is register your IT account.